Thegladster/chess-bot-v3/README.md

 If already in the folder's directory, only `python chessbot.py` has to be executed.

+If you want the chessbot to stop (as long as it is already moving the mouse for you), press the `p` key on your computer and hold it down until the process is aborted.

-**IMPORTANT:* Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for further customization/inquiries.
+**IMPORTANT:** Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for further customization/inquiries.
 If you cannot find a solution to a problem in 'Troubleshooting/FAQ`, create an issue description in the main page.

 </details>
 <details>